-The Fund may use options for a variety of purposes, including to execute its strategy, enhance returns or hedge its investment portfolio.
-Options are derivatives.
-Derivatives are financial instruments that have a value which depends upon, or is derived from, the value of something else ("Reference Asset"), such as securities, currencies, commodities or indexes.
+Derivatives.
+Derivatives are financial instruments that have a value which depends upon, or is derived from, the value of something else ("Reference Asset"), such as securities, commodities, futures, currencies or indexes.
 All derivatives can create leverage.
 Accordingly, relatively small price movements in a Reference Asset may result in a substantial loss or gain for the Fund.

+Options.
+Options are derivatives.
 The Fund may purchase or write (sell) put and call options.
 A call option is a contract under which the purchaser of the call option, in return for paying a premium, has the right to buy the Reference Asset from the writer of the call option at a specified price (the "exercise price").
 The writer of the call option, who received the premium, has the obligation to deliver the Reference Asset or the cash equivalent to the option purchaser upon exercise of the option.
 The "cash equivalent" is the difference between the exercise price and the (higher) market price.
-While a call option is in effect, the writer of a call options gives up the opportunity to profit from any increase in price of the Reference Asset above the exercise price.
+The Fund, as the writer of covered call options, will not benefit from any appreciation of the reference asset above the exercise price.
+In addition, when purchasing options that expire worthless (i.e., not exercised), the Fund will lose the premium paid.

 A put option is a contract under which the purchaser of the put option, in return for paying a premium, obtains the right to sell a Reference Asset to the writer of the put option at the exercise price.
 The writer of the put option, who received the premium, has the obligation to buy the Reference Asset from the purchaser of the put option or deliver the cash equivalent upon exercise of the option.
 The "cash equivalent" is the difference between the exercise price and the (lower) market price.
-Buying a put option may limit the risk of loss from a decline in the market value below the exercise price of a Reference Asset through the option period, but the amount of loss avoided would be partially offset by the amount of the premium paid for the put option.